vtudorache/ResourceTable/src/README.md

 `Type` exists, an instance is created as a `ResourceTable` and its Parent is set to the previously created `ResourceTable` object if one exists.

-The method returns the last `ResourceTable` object to the caller.
+The search process returns the last `ResourceTable` object to the caller.
 The caller must keep a reference to it, in order to avoid performance penalties resulting from repeated searches.